following the Vietnam war the pattern was adopted by several other Asian countries. It derives its name from its resemblance to

 different print patterns, or if they include color variations of a few different print patterns.

 It is unclear who developed the first tigerstripe pattern, consisting of sixty-four (64) stripes.
-The French used a similar pattern
+The French used a similar pattern (Lizard) in their war in Vietnam.
+After the French left Vietnam, the Republic of Vietnam Marine Corps continued using the

 pattern, a variant of which was later adopted by Vietnamese Rangers (Biệt Động Quân) and Special Forces (Lực Lượng Đặc